rehierl/abstract-properties/13-tree-traversal/_remarks.md

 - explain the inner structure of the pre-order trace

 remarks
+- this is on a subtle level super critical (!)
+- the tags mislead to believe that a node corresponds with its tags and all the descendant nodes within
-- do not use this in regards to the tag-based syntax (!)
+- it does not (!)

+remarks
-- this must be done in ...
-10-epilog-issues
+- in pre-order is dominant
+- child orders are sub-orders